 Windposts Wall Ties

-All BAT Windposts are supplied with the correct number of wall ties and fixings.
+All Windposts are supplied with the correct number of wall ties and fixings.
 All wall ties comply with BS EN 845-1 Specification for ancillary components for masonry – Part 1.1.

 Birtley began life as Birtley Building Products in 1965, based at the current site in County Durham.
 Originally a steel fabricator for the area’s mining and power generation industries, the company made its first steel lintels in 1967.
 Since then, Birtley has grown from reliable local supplier to a UK-wide force in construction design technology and product development.